mcSamuelDataSci/CACommunityBurden/myCCB/technical.md

 -   Modifications to Specific Conditions <a id="modifications-icd-10-cm"></a>
     -   The CSS list was then modified for several conditions, with input from CDPH subject matter experts, to make the conditions more consistent with California public health programmatic areas and/or priority or emerging public health conditions.
 Modifications include:
-        -   In order to make drug overdose ED visits and hospitalizations in the CCB as meaningful as possible for public health, we used the definition of "All Drugs" ED visits and hospitalizations from the [California Overdose Surveillance Dashboard](https://skylab.cdph.ca.gov/ODdash/?tab=Home) as a starting point, and made some modifications to it, based on careful review and on the CCB need for the condition list to be mutually exclusive and exhaustive.
+        -   <a id="drug-overdose-hosp"></a>In order to make **drug overdose** ED visits and hospitalizations in the CCB as meaningful as possible for public health, we used the definition of "All Drugs" ED visits and hospitalizations from the [California Overdose Surveillance Dashboard](https://skylab.cdph.ca.gov/ODdash/?tab=Home) as a starting point, and made some modifications to it, based on careful review and on the CCB need for the condition list to be mutually exclusive and exhaustive.
             -   As with the California Overdose Surveillance Dashboard:
                 -   Accidental- and undetermined-intent drug poisoning are included in “Drug overdose”.
                 -   Unlike the California Overdose Surveillance Dashboard:
                     -   Subsequent encounters and sequela are included in “Drug overdose” in addition to initial encounters, as CCB is record-based rather than individual-based.
                     -   Intentional self-harm and assault are not included in “Drug overdose”.
 They are included in "Suicide and intentional self-inflicted injury" and "Assault by drug", respectively.
-        -   Starting from the CCS system, we expanded the definition of alcohol-related disorders based on CDC [Alcohol-Related Disease Impact (ARDI)](https://www.cdc.gov/alcohol/ardi/alcohol-related-icd-codes.html) ICD-10-CM codes (100% alcohol-attributable chronic causes) to map alcohol-related disorders ED visits and hospitalizations.
+        -   <a id="alcohol-related-hosp"></a>Starting from the CCS system, we expanded the definition of **alcohol-related disorders** based on CDC [Alcohol-Related Disease Impact (ARDI)](https://www.cdc.gov/alcohol/ardi/alcohol-related-icd-codes.html) ICD-10-CM codes (100% alcohol-attributable chronic causes) to map alcohol-related disorders ED visits and hospitalizations.
             -   The table below shows the full list of causes and their corresponding ICD-10-CM codes that make up "alcohol-related disorders".

             | Cause                                                               | ICD-10             |
             |:--------------------------------------------------------------------|:-------------------|